In this Azure SQL article, we will discuss a step-by-step guide to create a table in the Azure SQL database quickly.

 Wrapping Up

-Well, In this article, we discussed how to create a table in the Azure SQL database.
-Thanks for reading this article and hope this article will help you !!!
+In this article, we discussed the steps to create a table in the Azure SQL database.
+Thanks for reading this article, and I hope this article will help you !!!